dristi211/DristisBooksStore/DristisBooksStore/README.txt

 Finnay correct layout is coming but saying cannot connect to the database so run the commend update-database and now all is well....now it is running well

+2023-11-21 ISO 10:22

+Started working with the Part3 (Section1)

+At 10:25 Created the Created the CoverType cs file in the DristisBooksStore.Model folder and ID and Name

+At 10:29
+Created CoverType Repository in the Repository folder